shahryar77/Strlorp/README.md

-# PlayTools
+# Strlorp

-PlayTools from PlayCover
+Strlorp from PlayCover